 DIF: Cognitive Level: Comprehension REF: p.
-1
+1 TOP: Step of the Nursing Process: All phases

 - 2. The nursing profession's first nurse researcher, who served as an early advocate for high-quality care and used statistical data to document the need for handwashing in preventing infection, was

 - a.
 Abraham Maslow.

 - b.
 Martha Rogers.

 - c.
 Hildegard Peplau.

 - d.
 Florence Nightingale.